Outcomes reporting considers the performance of Victoria’s water businesses against their own commitments to customers.

 Our major projects supplement covers the status of water businesses’ largest capital projects.
 Significant changes to the major project schedule essentially change what customers get for their prices, and should be explained to customers by the water business.

-Businesses reported that as at the end of June 2020, 71 of the 197 listed major capital projects are either deferred or delayed.
-This is 19 more than last year and includes six affected by the coronavirus pandemic.
+Businesses reported that as at the end of June 2021, 71 of the 201 listed major capital projects are either deferred or delayed.
+This number remains steady overall compared to last year and includes several projects affected by the coronavirus pandemic.

 Read our major projects supplement